Regulatory updates

 Auditing updates

-On 24 March 2021, the Ministry of Corporate Affairs (MCA) issued the Companies (Audit and Auditors) Amendment Rules, 2021, notifying certain changes to Rule 111 of the Companies (Audit and Auditors) Rules, 2014 (the Audit and Auditors Rules).
+On 24 March 2021, the Ministry of Corporate Affairs (MCA) issued the Companies (Audit and Auditors) Amendment Rules, 2021, notifying certain changes to Rule 111 Other matters to be included in auditors report of the Companies (Audit and Auditors) Rules, 2014 (the Audit and Auditors Rules).
 Rule 11(g) was introduced, which specified that auditors should report on the use of accounting software by companies having audit trail (edit log) feature.
 Consequently, in March 2023, ICAI issued the Implementation Guide on Reporting under Rule 11(g) of the Companies (Audit and Auditors) Rules, 2014 (the implementation guide).
 Based on the feedback and queries received from different stakeholders, in February 2024, ICAI has issued a revised Implementation Guide on Reporting under Rule 11(g) (the revised implementation guide).
 The revised implementation guide comprises of detailed guidance on various aspects of the reporting requirement as well as includes a new section on Frequently Asked Questions (FAQs).
-Some of the important FAQs include
+Some of the important FAQs include:

 • Definition of books of account: The FAQs have clarified that the following would be considered as ‘books of account’ maintained in an accounting software and accordingly, an audit trail for the same should be maintained.